hoywan/OSP_backend/README.md

 ```terminal
 go mod init OSP_backend-main{replace here with your folder name}
 ```
-9. Install dependencies by entering the commands below one by one with/without sudo
+9. Install dependencies by entering the commands below one by one with/without sudo.
+Enter "go run ." in the terminal.

 ```teminal
 go get github.com/joho/godotenv